Complexity = Anything Can Grow Forever in de Sitter: Introduction and summary

 The approach to dS holography that is relevant for our article is the stretched horizon one~\cite{Susskind:2021esx,Shaghoulian:2022fop,Susskind:2022dfz,Lin:2022rbf,Lin:2022nss,Bhattacharjee:2022ave,Susskind:2023hnj,Susskind:2023rxm}.
 It can be thought of to mimic AdS holography in the native to holographic complexity setting of eternal AdS Schwarzschild black holes~\cite{Maldacena:2001kr}.
 The exterior of the latter corresponds to two dS static patches and the AdS asymptotic boundary is mimicked by two stretched horizons, see Fig.~\ref{fig:heuristic idea}.
 Since holographic complexity proposals are geometric constructs, there are no fundamental obstacles to studying them also in this setting.
 Indeed, over the course of the past two years first CV in two spacetime dimensions~\cite{Susskind:2021esx,Chapman:2021eyy,Galante:2022nhj} and subsequently in~\cite{Jorstad:2022mls} also CV, CA and CV2.0 in quite a generality were studied in dS stretched horizon holography, see also \cite{Auzzi:2023qbm,Anegawa:2023wrk,Anegawa:2023dad,Baiguera:2023tpt} for related recent developments.
 The common outcome of these studies is holographic complexity diverging (its time derivative diverging in two-dimensional dS) after a finite stretched horizon time.
 This hyperfast growth~\cite{Susskind:2021esx} is in stark contrast with predictions of holographic complexity proposals for AdS black holes exhibiting a persistent linear growth at a classical level consistent with a local quantum circuit model and might signal a very nonlocal nature of stretched horizon degrees of freedom.

-In parallel to first works studying holographic complexity in dS, it was realized that the space of holographic complexity proposals contains infinitely many members~\cite{Belin:2021bga,Belin:2022xmt}.
+In parallel to the first works studying holographic complexity in dS, it was realized that the space of holographic complexity proposals contains infinitely many members~\cite{Belin:2021bga,Belin:2022xmt}.
 Such Complexity = Anything proposals (CAny) are defined by obeying the late-time linear growth and switchback effect for AdS black holes and can be defined by codimension-1 as well as codimension-0 geometric objects.
 However, a priori it is not guaranteed that their other behaviors, in particular in dS, will also be shared with CV, CA, and CV2.0.
-This leads to our motivating question: \begin{quote} \emph{Is hyperfast growth as universal for dS holographic complexities as linear growth and switchback for AdS ones?} \end{quote}

-In the present paper, we demonstrate that hyperfast growth is not a necessity within CAny proposals, but a feature appearing for some of them, with different kinds of growth present for another subset.
+This leads to our motivating question: \begin{quote} Assuming stretched horizon holography and holographic complexity proposals, is the hyperfast growth as universal for dS holographic complexities as linear growth and switchback for AdS ones? \end{quote} Contrary to expectations stemming from the accelerated expansion of dS universes, our work demonstrates that hyperfast growth is not a necessity within CAny proposals, but a feature appearing for some of them, with different kinds of growth present for another subset.
 We demonstrate this using a family of CAny proposals defined on constant mean curvature (CMC) spatial slices with our arguments covering also Schwarzschild dS black holes (SdS).
+However, these proposals might not describe holographic complexity as it is defined in the AdS context; instead, they are general observables of interest for static patch holography in dS space.
+An interpretation of holographic complexity in dS space would require developing a quantum circuit interpretation of its quantum mechanical dual theory, which is still missing.
+The most promising case is certainly a two-dimensional one, where on one hand our findings apply and, on the other, an expanding patch of a dS geometry can be embedded outside a horizon in an AdS spacetime subject then to more standard holographic interpretations~\cite{Anninos:2017hhn,Anninos:2020cwo,Ecker:2022vkr,Chapman:2021eyy}.
+Our perspective is, however, to develop geometric intuitions about what is possible for holographic complexity rather than to provide a microscopic interpretation, which apart from one isolated case~\cite{Rabinovici:2023yex} has not been settled in a precise manner.

+Finally, our considerations of holographic complexity in dS universes bear implications on a subclass of CAny holographic complexity proposals in AdS utlizing CMC spatial slices.
+To this end, we observe that complexity interpretation in eternal AdS black hole spacetimes may generically require an additional ingredient in these CAny proposals that renders their time evolution symmetric.